-Membership is open to medical and healthcare professionals who have an interest in oncology that is relevant to the vision and mission of COSA.
+COSA membership is open to healthcare professionals who have an interest in oncology relevant to the vision and mission of COSA.
 You are eligible for COSA membership if you hold a professional qualification, are working in healthcare or research, and devote a majority of your professional activity to cancer care and/or research.

-Members of COSA Affiliated or Associated organisations are eligible for a discounted membership rates on selected individual membership types.
+Members of COSA Affiliated or Associated organisations are eligible for a discounted membership rate on selected individual membership types.

 Individual